phiguera/CharAnalysis/CharAnalysis_2_0_MATLAB/z_Validation_report_CharAnalysis_V_2.0.md

 ## Bug Fixed During Round 3 Validation

-### CharSmooth.m â€” Curve Fitting Toolbox routing
+### CharSmooth.m — Curve Fitting Toolbox routing

 **Location:** `CharSmooth.m`

 **Description:** The original v2.0 `CharSmooth.m` unconditionally called `charLowess()` for all five smoothing methods, even when the Curve Fitting Toolbox was available.
-This was incorrect for records with NaN gaps: `charLowess()` requires NaN-free input and uses linear interpolation to bridge gaps before smoothing, whereas MATLAB's `smooth()` handles NaNs internally by excluding them from the local regression window â€” exactly as v1.1 did.
+This was incorrect for records with NaN gaps: `charLowess()` requires NaN-free input and uses linear interpolation to bridge gaps before smoothing, whereas MATLAB's `smooth()` handles NaNs internally by excluding them from the local regression window — exactly as v1.1 did.
 Passing gap-bridged data to `smooth()` produces different results from passing the raw data (including NaNs), because the bridged values alter the weighted regression across the entire record, not just near the gap.

 **Fix:** Added a Curve Fitting Toolbox check at runtime in `CharSmooth.m`.
-When the toolbox is available, `smooth()` is called directly on `Charcoal.accI` (including NaNs) for methods 1â€“3 and for the Lowess passes in methods 4â€“5 â€” identical to v1.1 behavior.
+When the toolbox is available, `smooth()` is called directly on `Charcoal.accI` (including NaNs) for methods 1–3 and for the Lowess passes in methods 4–5 — identical to v1.1 behavior.
 The NaN bridging and restoration logic is retained but guarded by `~hasCFT`, so it applies only when `charLowess()` is used as the fallback.

 **Impact:** On records without NaN gaps (e.g., Code Lake), this fix has no effect.
 On records with NaN gaps and the Curve Fitting Toolbox available (e.g., TL06), this fix produces `charBkg` values identical to v1.1.
 The fix was confirmed by TL06 achieving a 0.0000 threshold difference after it was applied.